gzc/kicksystems/concurrency.md

 1. An object is shared among several threads
 2. Some threads only read the object, others only write it
 3. We can allow multiple readers but only one writer

+Use three variables
+1. int readcount – number of threads reading object
+2. Semaphore mutex – control access to readcount
+3. Semaphore w_or_r – exclusive writing or reading